 In this post, we will see what you should do if the Backspace key only deletes one letter at a time on your Windows 11/10 device.
 The backspace key is used for correction while editing a document.
 When you press it, the cursor starts moving backward and deleting the text.
 The cursor keeps moving in the right to left direction and deleting the text until you release the backspace key.
 But for some users, it is not happening like that.
 According to them, when they press the backspace key, it deletes only one letter no matter how long they hold the key.
 If you are experiencing such a problem, you can try the solutions explained in this article.

-Backspace key only deletes one letter at a time in Windows 11/10
+Backspace key not working; deletes only one letter at a time

-You can follow the suggestions written below to get the problem fixed-
+You can follow the suggestions written below to get the problem fixed on Windows 11/10-

 - Run Keyboard Troubleshooter